epidaurus-ancient-theatre-view-from-top

 A scientific study revealed the seats of the theatre play a crucial role in the acoustics, “the seats, which constitute a corrugated surface, serve as an acoustic filter that passes sound coming from the stage at the expense of surrounding acoustic noise… Whether a coincidence or not, the theater of Epidaurus was built with optimized shape and dimensions.”

-It Wasn’t Altered By The Romans
+It wasn’t Altered By The Romans

 Perhaps as a credit to its amazing acoustics the Epidaurus ancient theatre was not altered by the Romans in later years.
 Many other Greek theatres over the country were altered and modified under Roman rule, but the Epidaurus theatre was not.
 Although eventually it was no longer used and fell into ruin being covered by earth, contributing to its preservation.